liangzheng816/OfficeDocs-SharePoint/migration/mm-delta-sync.md

 This process takes longer than the default mode.

 >[!NOTE]
 > Normally, when the source permissions are inherited, the migrated destination permissions are also inherited.
-However, in special cases where the destination permission is changed to explicit while the source remains inherited, the destination permissions are not overwritten in this mode.
+However, in special cases where the destination permission is changed to explicit while the source remains inherited, the destination permissions aren't overwritten in this mode.

 ## Delta sync and permission update